 Install SMPlayer on Ubuntu via Flatpak and Flathub

 Flatpak is not installed by default on Ubuntu.
-Follow our guide to install Flatpak on Ubuntu before continuing with the commands below.
+Follow the guide to install Flatpak on Ubuntu before continuing with the commands below.

 Enable Flathub on Ubuntu for SMPlayer